Minnesota Golden Gophers women's ice hockey: Arenas

 The Golden Gophers have called two ice rinks home.
 From their 1997–1998 season to their 2001–2002 season the Golden Gophers shared their home ice with the men's team at Mariucci Arena.
 The Golden Gophers moved into Ridder Arena in the 2002–2003 season, a facility dedicated solely to a women's hockey team, and named for team benefactors Robert Ridder and Kathleen Ridder.

 Year to Year

+This is a partial list of the last five seasons completed by the Gophers.
+For the full season-by-season history, see List of Minnesota Golden Gophers women's ice hockey seasons.